nan-group/academic-site/content/publication/2023-TI-188/index.md

 ---
-title: Wear of blade spreader during powder spreading in Additive Manufacturing'
+title: 'Wear of blade spreader during powder spreading in Additive Manufacturing'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here